How to Register a Car in MissouriHow to Register a Car in Missouri

 Under Missouri law, most motor vehicles must have two license plates displayed, one in the front and one in the rear.

-If you just bought your car, you must display a temporary license plate.
-This will expire in 30 days, which will give you time to secure the permanent plates you need to drive your car in-state.
+If you just bought your car, you’ll need to display a temporary license plate.
+This plate expires in 30 days, giving you time to secure the permanent plates you need to drive your car in-state.

 In Missouri, most reputable car dealers can help you secure a temporary license plate on the spot.
 All you'll need to do is:

-It may also be possible to transfer the plates from your previous vehicle and skip the temporary plate altogether.
+Transferring the plates from your previous vehicle and skipping the temporary plate altogether may also be possible.
 You'll need some documentation to do this.
 Luckily, a dealership can help you with a Certificate of Title, a signed Application for Missouri Title and License, and a completed safety inspection.
 You'll just need to provide proof of insurance.

 Once you purchase a car, you'll have 30 days to pay the sales tax and purchase a title.
-When specific conditions are met, 60- and 90-day temporary tags could be available.
-This would extend the time you have to register the vehicle.
+When specific conditions are met, 60—and 90-day temporary tags could be available, extending the time you have to register the vehicle.

-If you're unable to register the motor vehicle within 30 days, there will be a penalty of up to $25, which could increase every additional 30 days that pass without registering the vehicle.
+If you are unable to register the motor vehicle within 30 days, you will be penalized up to $25, which could increase for every additional 30 days that pass without registration.

 The cost of motor vehicle registration in Missouri depends on your vehicle's taxable horsepower.
 That number is recorded on your title or the Application for Missouri Title and Registration.
 The most common passenger vehicles fall between 15 and 48 taxable horsepower.